czim/laravel-pxlcms/README.md

    1. It would be magic
    2. It would conflict with normal Eloquent usage
    3. It would be inefficient (would needs checks for EVERY access operation on the model)
+- CMS-configured ordering on translated columns.
+For this, you'll have to construct your own preferred approach (with custom joins, f.i.).
+Ordering on a model for any column present on the table will work fine by default.

 ## Credits